 “The Prince’s Tale” shows us the progression of the exceedingly complex relationship between Albus Dumbledore and Severus Snape.
 However, there is a gap in “The Prince’s Tale,” accounting for the entirety of Harry’s first five years at Hogwarts after the first week.
 As we know, just because something is happening off-screen, does not mean that it is not significant.
 In fact, in that gap we find a fascinating evolution of Snape’s relationship with Dumbledore.
-To examine this in detail, we must harken back to a fateful night in Prisoner of Azkaban, when everyone’s emotions were running very high.
+To examine this in detail, we must hearken back to a fateful night in Harry Potter and the Prisoner of Azkaban, when everyone’s emotions are running very high.

 The Matter of Buckbeak